-The solution to the lack of communication between medical software systems is applying interoperability, which is a lengthy task.
+The solution to the lack of communication between med techs is applying interoperability, which is a lengthy task.
 As you may know, the healthcare industry demands full data security and follows laws and legal standards.

 In this article, we are going to discuss how to embrace interoperability, while also taking into consideration all standards and pitfalls your medical organization might face.

 Interoperability is a highly important and necessary extension of the process of implementing various technologies in the healthcare industry.
 So let’s take a deep dive into this vital topic.

 Interoperability in healthcare is determined as the “capability to communicate, execute programs, or transfer data among various functional units in a manner that requires the user to have little or no knowledge of the unique characteristics of those units” (ISO, 2000).